June 5, 2017 (Updated 21 December 2017)

 Many people either follow (or turn to) old and established philosophies or religions to achieve a greater level of spiritual development.
 Some do it in the hopes of feeling liberated from pain or suffering caused by events or obstacles over which they may not have any control.
 Buddhism, for instance, is essentially a practice of self-mastery.
-For instance, we cannot control what others decide to do, but we can be in control (with a disciplined mind) of how we decide to let it affect us.
+We cannot control what others decide to do, but we can (with a disciplined mind) be in control of how we decide to let it affect us.

 Taoism is a system of thought with East Asian roots based on the Tao.
 The Tao denotes something that is both the source of and the force behind everything that exists.
 The ancient Chinese believed in divine realms.

 What’s a dream warrior?

 Dream warriors, having achieved a global awareness or consciousness, have learned to differentiate which dreams or aspects of dreams are unique to their own individual life circumstances from those dream images and scenes which don’t have anything to do with themselves directly or personally.
 Only a few have crossed the threshold to the frontier beyond their own conscious personalities.

 At some point, they consciously completely submit their self-wills to serving a God greater than themselves.
 It is one who has made itself known to them from their earliest recollections.
 Dream warriors have extraordinary God-given birthrights.
 They’re predestined at birth to achieve totality.
 Totality is like the combination of the yin and the yang.
 Dream warriors have taken a vow.
 Pope Francis, for instance, publicly stated he took a vow to the Virgin of Carmen not to watch television.
 The pontiff has the unique position of looking out for many people and watching TV can “make time fly.”